cquilezg/pitest-helper/README.md

 #### 2. Configure your pitest task to load the command-line project properties

 Unlike the Maven plugin, gradle-pitest-plugin does not support command-line arguments to configure the PITest execution.
-To support this you need to do load properties manually and pass its values to the property providers the plugin uses.
+To support this you need to load properties manually and pass its values to the property providers the plugin uses.
 I have made a simple plugin that make the things easy for you: [properties-manager](https://github.com/cquilezg/properties-manager).
 Below you have the instructions to use it: